Organizing a Semester In

 Generally two or three faculty teach full-time each semester, the equivalent of 7.5 credits or roughly two typical SFU courses per faculty for the 15 credit model.
 Faculty may be seconded from SFU departments through teaching buyouts, or come from the community and be paid a stipend.

 Semester In (Dialogue Component) DIAL 393W (5): The Dialogue component of the Semester In will immerse students in the art and practice of thinking and communicating.
 The focus will be on strategies and methods to use in understanding diverse perspectives.
-Students will have an opportunity to expand their verbal and written communication skills as well as explore dialogue through invited guests and internal discussions.
+Students will have an opportunity to expand their verbal and written communication skills as well as explore dialogue-archive through invited guests and internal discussions.
 Prerequisite: 45 units or permission of instructor.
 Must be taken simultaneously with DIAL 394.

 Semester In (Seminar Component) DIAL 394 (5): Topics covered each term will vary, but generally each course will examine a subject that encourages broad approaches and probes provocative issues.
 Learning will be active rather than passive, stimulating students to research, explore and discuss.
 Prerequisite: 45 units or permission of instructor.
 Must be taken simultaneously with DIAL 393W.